metacpan/metacpan-cpan-extracted/distros/N/Nice-Try/CONTRIBUTING.md

 ### Issues

-File [an issue on CPAN bug tracker](https://git.deguest.jp/jack/Nice-Try/issues) if you think you've found a bug.
+File [an issue on bug tracker](https://git.deguest.jp/jack/Nice-Try/issues) if you think you've found a bug.
 Please describe

 1. How can it be reproduced